dnlbowers/jobs-a-gooden/README.md

     * ...**delete previous notes and insights** so that **I can delete notes or insights that are no longer relevant to me.**
     * ...**see a timeline of insights** so that **I can track them over time**
     * ...**Add my job posts** so that **I may make notes and insights to track my progress and should I choose to share the opportunity with the community**
+    * ...**edit previously made notes and insights** so that **I may correct mistakes or further elaborate on an existing comment/insights.**
+    * ...**Delete notes and insights** so that **I can remove any which were left by mistake or are no longer relevant to me**
+    * ...**See balanced forms with an included text editor for the main field** so that **I can have a pleasant visual experience across the site, and my job post and notes/insight look visually appealing in the style and layout when the submitted data is displayed.**

+* As a **Site User** I can...
+    * ...**See alerts upon specific interactions with the site** so that **I know my edit, deletion, submission has been successful or if an error occurred.**

 ### User Stories dropped as part of the agile process
 * As a **Registered User** I can **create a profile** so that **I can save key details relevant to my job search.**